Closed Door Cabin Blaster Layouts.

 ⬆️CM S60H Automated Arm Blaster - Patented.

-Central arm comes in an out, can be fed by a robot or a rolling table, incredible high productivity for deburring process after low pressure castings and similar applications.
+A central arm moves in and out, fed by a robot or a rolling table — very high productivity for deburring after low-pressure castings and similar applications.
 Here below is the media pattern.⬇️

 Pros: high automation and high productivity, run about 1 part per minute with low pressure aluminum casting.
 Extremely easy maintenance.

-Cons: the arm must be designed accordognly with the parts to process, in case of "big" format change needs to be redesigned and changed.
+Cons: the arm must be designed according with the parts to process, in case of "big" format change needs to be redesigned and changed.

-Booster: modern protocol allows to contrl the full machine remotely, allowing to integrate it in a workstation fully automatic.
+Booster: modern protocol allows to control the full machine remotely, allowing to integrate it in a workstation fully automatic.

-Common applications: aluminum low pressure casting for automotive and not only automotive.
+Common applications: low-pressure aluminum casting for automotive and other industries.

 General blaster components summary: